parijatmishra/parijatmishra.github.io/_posts/2021-05-26-avoiding-pitfalls-metrics-performance.md

 {% include figure.html url='https://upload.wikimedia.org/wikipedia/commons/e/e4/EyeFixationsReading.gif' description='Hans-Werner34 at English Wikipedia, CC BY-SA 3.0, via Wikimedia Commons' %}

-I wrote earlier that metrics themselves are devoid of judgment.
-Targets or goals imbue metrics with judgment.
-A little bit of judgment and the consequent feedback can't be that bad, can it?

-In 1956, in an article in the journal Administrative Science Quarterly, the author, V.F.
-Ridgway wrote:

-> Quantitative measures of performance are tools,...
-Judicious use of a tool
-> requires awareness of possible side effects and reactions.
-Otherwise,
-> indiscriminate use may result in side effects and reactions outweighing the
-> benefits...The cure is sometimes worse than the disease.

-As you can see, the author was not positive about quantitative measurements.
-In fact, the title of the article was [*Dysfunctional Consequences of Performance Measurements*][ridgway-1].

-At this point, we should be skeptical.
-As Lord Kelvin said, being able to express some quantity numerically adds to our knowledge.
-Further, how can metrics have "side effects and reactions"?

 At a high-level, problems occur when people think the *only* way to run an organization well is to use *only* metrics to measure performance, and to set *goals* against metrics to improve performance.
 I will call this phenomena **metric fixation**, borrowing from Jerry Muller's book, [*The Tyranny of Metrics*][tyranny-metrics].

-So the solution would be to promise ourselves that we will not overuse or misuse metrics.
-Problem solved?
-Not so easy.
-There are many traps to avoid when using metrics.

 There are scholarly papers, books, and articles on the internet that talk about either a specific failure mode of metrics, or a unstructured laundry list of things that can go wrong.
+If getting metrics right is important, we should also have some confidence that we are not missing something.
+In other words, a structured and comprehensive approach.
 To think about problems with metrics in a structured way, here is a mental model:

 {% include figure.html url='/assets/img/Metrics-Model.png'
 description='Metrics Lifecycle' %}